checkly/terraform-provider-checkly/docs/resources/check_group.md

 # checkly_check_group
-The `checkly_check_group` resource allows users to manage checkly Check Groups.
+The `checkly_check_group` resource allows users to manage Checkly check groups.

 Checkly's groups feature allows you to group together a set of related checks, which can also share default settings for various attributes.
 Here is an example check group: